ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: Experimental Results

 \section{Experimental Results}

-We evaluate \arcmark against state-of-the-art multi-bit watermarking methods---MPAC~\cite{yoo2024advancing} and BiMark~\cite{feng2025bimark}---in terms of message and bit-level extraction accuracy.
-In addition, we provide empirical evidence of \arcmark's distribution-preserving property by measuring perplexity (PPL) with and without watermarking.
-We focus on inference-time watermarking methods that are LLM-agnostic, support message-agnostic detection, and have publicly available implementations.
+For baselines, consider inference-time watermarking methods that are LLM-agnostic, support message-agnostic detection, and have publicly available implementations.
+Within this setting, we evaluate \arcmark against two state-of-the-art multi-bit watermarking methods, BiMark~\cite{feng2025bimark} and MPAC~\cite{mpac}, in terms of message accuracy.
+Achieving distortion-free watermarking is the gold standard of the LLM watermarking problem, as it embeds messages without compromising text quality, making our problem setting strictly more challenging than that of non-distortion-free methods.
+We therefore include MPAC, a non-distortion-free method, only as a reference point, while BiMark serves as our primary baseline for all remaining comparisons, including robustness under paraphrasing attacks, distribution preservation via perplexity, downstream text quality, and zero-bit detection.

-\textbf{Setup.} Two open-weight models are used for generation with temperature $1.0$ and top-50 sampling: Llama2-7B and Llama3-8B.
-We use the C4-RealNewslike dataset as prompts for generation.
-All error bars indicate the standard error of the mean (SEM) computed over 1000 trials.
-For all experimental results presented in this section, we use the identity function for $f$ (see \cref{eq:Dm_sum}) and set $\phi = 0$ (see \cref{eq:zt-map}).
-This choice provides a simple instantiation and yields performance comparable to the choice in Equation~\eqref{cap_choice3}, based on our empirical observations.

-Across all experiments, we set $p = |\mathcal{M}|$, where $|\mathcal{M}|$ denotes the total number of possible messages, so that the number of symbols matches the number of messages and each embedded symbol can represent an entire message.
-For the number of discrete side information values $r$, we use $r = 4|\mathcal{M}|$ for 3-bit and 8-bit watermark embeddings, and $r = 256$ for 16-bit embeddings.
-These settings are used for both the Llama2-7B and Llama3-8B models.
+\textbf{Setup.} Three open-weight models are used for generation with temperature $1.0$ and top-50 sampling: Llama3-8B~\cite{dubey2024llama3}, Qwen3-8B~\cite{yang2025qwen3}, and Mistral-7B~\cite{jiang2023mistral}.
+We use the C4-RealNewslike dataset~\cite{raffel2020exploring} as prompts for generation.
+For all experimental results presented in this section, we use the identity function for $f$ (see \cref{eq:Dm_sum}) and set $\phi = 0$ (see \cref{eq:zt-map}), which provides a simple instantiation and yields performance comparable to the choice in Equation~\eqref{cap_choice3} based on our empirical observations.
+Across all experiments, we set $p = |\mathcal{M}|$, where $|\mathcal{M}|$ denotes the total number of possible messages, so that the number of symbols matches the number of messages and each embedded symbol can represent an entire message, and for the number of discrete side information values, we use $r = 64$.
+All error bars represent the standard error of the mean (SEM).

-\textbf{Metrics.} To evaluate the extraction capability of watermarks, we measure both \textbf{message accuracy}, which indicates whether the entire embedded message is recovered correctly, and \textbf{bit accuracy}, which measures the fraction of message bits that are correctly decoded.
-We report these metrics at varying generation lengths (number of tokens) and for different watermark embedding lengths (3, 8, and 16 bits).
-In addition, we use \textbf{perplexity} to evaluate whether \arcmark preserves the model's output distribution.